 For any project that involves multiple team members, set up communication routines in advance.
 Will someone be reporting progress weekly?
 Monthly?
 Will there be a recurring call for all parties to check in?
 Who is responsible for checking on whether the project is meeting its milestones?

-5. Know if and when to quit.
+5. Know if and when to quit personal development

-While it’s best to finish what you start, sometimes it’s necessary to pull the plug.
+In the, personal development, space, it’s best to finish what you start, sometimes it’s necessary to pull the plug.
 If you have all of your projects laid out, with start and end dates and a clear one-page plan that includes milestones and communication guidelines, you should have all the information you need to know when to quit a project.

 • Is the goal of this, personal growth, project still important to my organization?